 - Do I need to pay a deposit?

 A security (damage) deposit and completed contract are required to secure a date.
 The security deposit is separate from the rental fee and cannot be applied towards the rental fee.
-Security deposits are refundable after the event, provided there are no charges assessed due to damage, loss, cleanup or extension of contract time.
+Security deposits are refundable after the event, provided there are no charges assessed due to rental contract breach, damage, loss, cleanup or extension of contract time.

 - What if I have to cancel my event or change the date?